 Purpose - This paper examines the challenges encountered in teaching digital competencies among school students in Zambia at the secondary level from a teacher's perspective.
-Based on this paper's key research objectives.
+It is based on this paper's key research objectives.

 Design/methodology/approach - The data were solicited from 20 schools in Lusaka.
 The paper employed a survey design in which a sample of 281 teachers was selected.
-A questionnaire was used to gather data from teachers, whose findings were analysed using SPSS's latest version.
+A questionnaire was used to gather data from teachers, and the findings were analysed using the latest version of SPSS.